Medically reviewed by Drugs.com. Last updated on Nov 1, 2019.

 Keveyis Dosage and Administration

-Initiate dosing at 50 mg twice daily.
-The initial dose may be increased or decreased based on individual response, at weekly intervals (or sooner in case of adverse reaction).
-The maximum recommended total daily dose is 200 mg.
+Initiate dosing at 50 mg by mouth once or twice daily.
+The dosage may be increased or decreased based on individual response, at weekly intervals (or sooner in case of adverse reaction).
+The minimum recommended total daily dosage is 50 mg, and the maximum recommended total daily dosage is 200 mg.

 Dosage Forms and Strengths

-Round, white tablets, scored on one side, engraved with "TARO" on one side and on the other side "D" above the score and "50" below the score, 50 mg each.
+Round, white tablets, scored on one side, engraved with "D" above the score and "50" below the score, the other side is plain, 50 mg each.

 - Hypersensitivity to dichlorphenamide or other sulfonamides [see Warnings and Precautions (5.1)]